WhatsApp’s first ads appear on Facebook and start convos with businesses

 This week WhatsApp announced its plan to eventually charge businesses, stirring worries that businesses might be able to cold-message users with sponsored message ads.
 But WhatsApp tells TechCrunch that businesses will only be able to contact WhatsApp users that have agreed to be messaged by initiating the conversation.
 That’s the same way Facebook Messenger sponsored messages work, where businesses can pay to reconnect with people they’re already chatting with.

 So, a business could use the tested Facebook ads feature to get users to spark conversations with their company, and then have the ability to contact them in the future, potentially through sponsored messages.
+For example, an ecommerce business could buy Facebook ads that start a conversation with its style consulting service on WhatsApp, and then later message that user with promotions for new clothing lines.

 This was the first way Facebook Messenger began monetizing in 2015 though “Click-To-Message” ads that lived on Facebook proper.
 Messenger eventually began injecting display ads into the inbox, which WhatsApp could one day allow too.
 Alternatively, it could charge large enterprises like banks or airlines for special management of high volumes of messages or ecommerce and customer service transactions.